Our staff will respond to your query promptly and provide detailed information to your questions.

 AccommodationFossheim Hotel or similar

 Day tour to Geiranger, which is 1.5 hours’ drive away from Lom.
-On arrival, join a fjord cruise and experience the Geirangerfjord UNESCO World Heritage site.
+On arrival, join a fjord rib boat safari and experience the Geirangerfjord UNESCO World Heritage site.
 The scenery here is absolutely breathtaking.
 Take a closer look at the “Seven Sisters”, “Bridal Veil” and “Suitor” waterfalls, the majestic fjord cliffs and abandoned mountain farms.
 Perhaps you’ll be lucky enough to see porpoises playing in the fjord.

 Travelling back from Geiranger, the minibus can stop at the famous Lom Stave Church, constructed in Norman-style in 1170.
 It still operates as the local church today.